Nuclear Receptor Mechanism in the Brain

 Our work has revealed that estrogen receptor alpha (ERα) activates persistent male-biased gene expression programs in the developing brain.
 Some regions of the genome increase chromatin accessibility at birth and remain open into adulthood.
 We also observe that adult sex differences in gene expression are a consequence of acute hormone state; as hormones change, so do genes, and removal of the gonads abrogates nearly all sex differences in chromatin accessibility.
 Essentially, the neuronal genome of adult mice with no gonads resembles that of a prepubescent mouse.
 So how do hormone receptors generate both persistent and plastic effects on the genome?
 How does cooperation with cell-type-specific transcription factors and coregulators give rise to diverse transcriptional responses in distinct neuronal types?
 Understanding the gene regulatory strategies employed by hormone receptors in the brain is one of our key interests.

-ERα binding at P0 specifies sustained male-specific enhancer usage and male-biased gene expression at P4
+ERα genomic binding on the day of birth (P0) specifies sustained male-specific enhancer usage and gene expression at P4.
+From Gegenhuber et al. 2022

 Development of Social Behavior Circuitry